 As these children mature into Middle-Schoolers, our teachers pay careful attention to the physical, mental, and emotional transformations taking place and the necessity of expanding the student’ s self-confidence.

-Well before High School, where stress typically sets in resulting from competition for the highest grade, the highest exam score, the perfect college application profile, Middle School serves as a transition space, where character development plays an equal role with intellectual development
+Well before High School, where stress typically sets in resulting from competition for the highest grade, the highest exam score, the perfect college application profile, Middle School serves as a transition space, where character development plays an equal role with intellectual development.

 At this stage, young people experience a greater need for independence, and the importance of peer-group pressure gives rise to another need: that of engaging oneself in projects with long-term goals.
 In Middle School, the Home Room period, called “vie de classe,” provides that extra time for discussing with fellow students the greater issues involving campus life, and learning to engage with the Student Council in developing specific plans of action.

-In High School, the emphasis is placed on autonomy and leadership skills, developed further through the wide array of optional activities we offer in addition to our robust curriculum.
+In High School, the emphasis is placed on autonomy, teamwork, research, public speaking, and leadership skills, developed further through the wide array of optional activities we offer in addition to our robust curriculum.
 Competitive team sports, a plethora of clubs created and led by students, the model United Nations Debate Team, a student-run newspaper and website, the planning of events and performances, as well as various community service opportunities provide High School students with different opportunities to channel their creative energies in ways that reflect their individual personalities and interests.
 By affording our students a large choice of activities through which they can realize their potential, the Lycée High School experience enhances students’ self-understanding, endowing them with a clearer sense of their identity and role in the greater community.